-If you are travelling without a car, there are lots of things to do in the local village of Belgrave.
+If you are travelling without a car, there are lots of things to do in Belgrave.

 The Cameo Theatre has 8 screens including an outdoor cinema during the summer months.

 Grants Picnic Ground is great for hand feeding our wild birds….. which are mostly Cockatoos!!
 This is the only place in The Dandenongs that you can legally feed Cockatoos.
 Crimson Rosellas, King Parrots and Galahs also visit the park.

 Definitely take a ride on the old steam train Puffing Billy through giant eucalyptus trees and fern gullies.
 Go to www.puffingbilly.com.au for tickets.